American Woman

-"American Woman" is a song by Canadian rock band the Guess Who, released January 1970, from the album of the same name.
-It was later released in March 1970 as a single backed with "No Sugar Tonight", and it reached number one for three weeks commencing May 9 on both the United States' Billboard Hot 100 and the Canadian RPM magazine singles chart.
+"American Woman" is a song by the Canadian rock band the Guess Who.
+The song was first released in January 1970 on the album American Woman, and again in March 1970 as the second single from the album, backed with "No Sugar Tonight".
+The song reached number one for three weeks commencing May 9 on both the United States' Billboard Hot 100 and the Canadian RPM magazine singles chart.
 Billboard magazine placed the single at number three on the Year-End Hot 100 singles of 1970 list, and it was listed as number five for 1970 on the RPM Year-End Chart.
 On May 22, 1970, the single was certified as gold by the Recording Industry Association of America (RIAA).
 It also reached the top ten in the Netherlands, Switzerland and Austria, and the top twenty in the United Kingdom and New Zealand.

 Produced by Jack Richardson, the single was recorded on August 13, 1969, at RCA's Mid-America Recording Center in Chicago.

 Writing and lyrics

-The music and lyrics of the song "American Woman" were improvised on stage during a concert in Southern Ontario Guitarist Randy Bachman recalled it being at a concert in Kitchener, although lead singer Burton Cummings said it was at the Broom and Stone, a curling rink in Scarborough.
+The music and lyrics of the song "American Woman" were improvised on stage during a concert in Southern Ontario.
+Guitarist Randy Bachman recalled it being at a concert in Kitchener, although lead singer Burton Cummings said it was at the Broom and Stone, a curling rink in Scarborough.
 Bachman was playing notes while tuning his guitar after replacing a broken string, and he realized he was playing a new riff that he wanted to remember.
 He continued playing it and the other band members returned to the stage and joined in, creating a jam session in which Cummings improvised the lyrics.
 They noticed a kid with a cassette recorder making a bootleg recording and asked him for the tape.
 They listened to the tape and noted down the words that Cummings had extemporized, and which he later revised.

 The song's lyrics have been the matter of debate, often interpreted as an attack on U.S. politics (especially the draft).
 Cummings, who composed the lyrics, said in 2013 that they had nothing to do with politics.
 "What was on my mind was that girls in the States seemed to get older quicker than our girls and that made them, well, dangerous.
 When I said 'American woman, stay away from me,' I really meant 'Canadian woman, I prefer you.'
 It was all a happy accident."

 Jim Kale, the group's bassist, explained his take on the lyrics: